Code-Institute-Submissions/project1-codeinstitute/README.md

 BrandColors.net was used to help me get the correct colors for the respective social media logos on the homepage.

 Facts about The Monkees (seen on 'Our Music' page) were copied from their respective Wikipedia pages and are credited below each article.

+Image for callout container on homepage sourced from - https://www.monkeeslivealmanac.com/blog/what-am-i-doing-hangin-round-video-from-the-tv-show